$\infty$-Dold-Kan correspondence via representation theory: Preliminaries on derivators

-\begin{example} \begin{itemize} \item[(1)] The represented prederivator $\D_C$ \eqref{reprder} is itself a derivator.
+\begin{example} Let us list some relevant examples of derivators. \begin{itemize} \item[(1)]The represented prederivator $\D_C$ \eqref{reprder} is itself a derivator.
 Indeed, the Kan extensions $u_!,u_\ast$ are then the ordinary Kan extension functors and the underlying category is isomorphic to $C$ itself. \item[(2)] Let $\mathbf{C}$ be a \emph{Quillen model category} (see e.g.~\cite{quillen:ha,hovey:model}) with \emph{weak equivalences} $\mathbf{W}$.
-We can define the underlying \textbf{homotopy derivator} $\mathscr{H}\!\mathit{o}(\mathbf{C})$ by formally inverting the pointwise weak equivalences The functors $u_!,u_*$ are derived versions of the functors of $y(\mathbf{C})$ and the underlying category of $\mathscr{H}\!\mathit{o}(\mathbf{C})$ is the homotopy category $\Ho(\mathbf{C})=\mathbf{C}[\mathbf{W}^{-1}]$ of $\mathbf{C}$. \item[(3)] Let $\cc$ be a bicomplete $\infty$-category $\cc$ in the sense of Joyal \cite{joyal:barca} and Lurie \cite{HTT} (see \cite{groth:scinfinity} for an introduction).
-We can define the prederivator $\mathscr{H}\!\mathit{o}(\cc)$ by where $N(A)$ is the nerve of $A$.
-A sketch proof that for bicomplete $\infty$-categories this yields the \textbf{homotopy derivator} of $\cc$ can be found in~\cite{gps:mayer}. \end{itemize} \end{example}
+We define the underlying \textbf{homotopy derivator} $\mathscr{H}\!\mathit{o}(\mathbf{C})$ by formally inverting the pointwise weak equivalences (see \cite{derptderstder} if $\mathbf{C}$ is combinatorial and \cite{cisinskidircoho} for a more general proof).
+The Kan extensions of $\mathscr{H}\!\mathit{o}(\mathbf{C})$ are the derived versions of the Kan extension of $\D_{\mathbf{C}}$ and the underlying category of $\mathscr{H}\!\mathit{o}(\mathbf{C})$ is the homotopy category $\Ho(\mathbf{C})=\mathbf{C}[\mathbf{W}^{-1}]$ of $\mathbf{C}$. \item[(3)] Let $\cc$ be a bicomplete $\infty$-category $\cc$ in the sense of Joyal \cite{joyal:barca} and Lurie \cite{HTT} (see \cite{groth:scinfinity} for an introduction).
+We define the prederivator $\Ho_{\mathcal{C}}$ by where $N(A)$ is the nerve of $A$.
+For bicomplete $\infty$-categories this yields the \textbf{homotopy derivator} of $\cc$; a sketch of the proof for this fact can be found in~\cite{gps:mayer}. \end{itemize} \end{example}